Motorcycle speedway: History

 In 1926 Johnnie Hoskins took his Speedway show to Sydney's Royal Showground.
 A very wet Sydney summer nearly sent Hoskins broke, so he took the show on the road to Perth, where one good season made him wealthy again.
 He and his riders decided to take the show to England, as the word had spread about this exciting sport.
 14 April 1928, Johnnie Hoskins, 13 Australian Riders and their motorcycles sailed from Perth on the passenger ship Oronsay to introduce Speedway Solo motorcycle racing to England.

-The first meeting in the United Kingdom took place at High Beech on 19 February 1928.
+The first meeting in the United Kingdom took place at High Beech Speedway on 19 February 1928.
 There are, however, claims that meetings were held in 1927 at Camberley, Surrey and Droylsden, Lancashire.
 Despite being described as "the first British Dirt Track meeting" at the time, the meeting at Camberley on 7 May 1927 differed in that the races were held in a clockwise direction.
 Races at Droylsden were held in an anti-clockwise direction, but it is generally accepted that the sport arrived in the United Kingdom when Australians Billy Galloway and Keith McKay arrived with the intention of introducing speedway to the Northern Hemisphere.
 Both featured in the 1928 High Beech meeting.
 The first speedway meeting in the UK to feature bikes with no brakes and broadsiding round corners on loose dirt was the third meeting held at High Beech on 9 April 1928, where Colin Watson, Alf Medcalf and "Digger" Pugh demonstrated the art for the first time in the UK.
 Proto speedway was staged in Glasgow at the Olympic Stadium (Glasgow Nelson) on 9 April 1928 and the first fully professional meeting was staged at Celtic Park on 28 April 1928.
 The first meeting in Wales was staged at Cardiff White City on Boxing Day 1928.

 In the 1928–1929 season at the Melbourne Exhibition Speedway, Australian Colin Stewart won the prestigious Silver Gauntlet, which required the rider to win the feature race 10 times in one season.
 He won it 12 times.
 He also achieved success at an international level, racing for Southampton Saints in 1929 and captained Glasgow in the Northern League in 1930 before moving to Wembley Lions in 1931, for whom he rode in just four matches, averaging 4.00 points per match.
 He also raced in the 1930 Scottish Championship which was won by Wembley Lions' Harry Whitfield.

 The forerunner of the World Championship, the Star Riders' Championship, was inaugurated in Great Britain in 1929, but was split into two sections, as it was felt that the British riders were not yet the equal of the Australians and Americans.
 Frank Arthur won the Overseas Section and Roger Frogley the British.
 The following year the two sections were amalgamated and Vic Huxley proved to be the winner.
 Huxley was also runner-up three times and won the first British Match Race championship in 1931.